Where do Savannah cats come from?

 We hope you have enjoyed this glimpse back in time to Savannah cat’s origins!

 If you’d like to know more about this surprise hybrid which took the world by storm, why not take a look at some more of our articles focusing on them.
+Starting with our complete guide to the Savannah Cat.

 Are you involved in Savannah cat breeding?